 GeneCards Summary for COPS4 Gene

 COPS4 (COP9 Signalosome Subunit 4) is a Protein Coding gene.
-Diseases associated with COPS4 include Xeroderma Pigmentosum, Complementation Group E. Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Clathrin-mediated endocytosis.
+Diseases associated with COPS4 include Xeroderma Pigmentosum, Complementation Group E and Retinitis Pigmentosa 32.
+Among its related pathways are Clathrin-mediated endocytosis and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+An important paralog of this gene is PSMD12.

 Component of the COP9 signalosome complex (CSN), a complex involved in various cellular and developmental processes.
 The CSN complex is an essential regulator of the ubiquitin (Ubl) conjugation pathway by mediating the deneddylation of the cullin subunits of SCF-type E3 ligase complexes, leading to decrease the Ubl ligase activity of SCF-type complexes such as SCF, CSA or DDB2.
 Also involved in the deneddylation of non-cullin subunits such as STON2.
 The complex is also involved in phosphorylation of p53/TP53, c-jun/JUN, IkappaBalpha/NFKBIA, ITPK1, IRF8/ICSBP and SNAPIN, possibly via its association with CK2 and PKD kinases.
 CSN-dependent phosphorylation of TP53 and JUN promotes and protects degradation by the Ubl system, respectively.